How to Boost Search Engine Rankings With Press Releases

 6. If possible, include your hyperlinked keyword in the first paragraph of the release.
 The search engines give more weight to text towards the beginning of a page.

 7. Do not use a free distribution service.
 You generally get what you pay for, and most free press release services have very little reach and often do not allow hyperlinking within the release.
 PR Newswire and Business Wire are the biggest newswires in the United States and provide the most extensive reach.
+From testing the various distribution services, Ereleases.com provides the most bang for your buck, as you get PR Newswire distribution plus your release gets pitched to their inhouse list of 100,000 journalists.

 Press releases are one of the most cost effective ways to market your product or service.
 If you take a little extra time to optimize your releases for the search engines, you create the opportunity to generate not only instantaneous targeted traffic, but also numerous quality back links that can boost your website's search engine rankings.